platformsh/platformsh-docs/src/languages/php.md

 ; Set PHP runtime timezone
 date.timezone = "Europe/Paris"
 ```

+(The PHP version in the path will vary depending on your PHP container version.)

 Environment-specific `php.ini` configuration directives can be provided via environment variables.
 See the note in the [Environment variables](/development/variables.md#php-specific-variables) section.